 3. Are there board games designed specifically for seniors?

 Yes, many companies now make games with seniors in mind.
 You can find large-print versions of popular games like Scrabble, and some have bigger pieces that are easier to handle.
-Games like Sagrada and Azul are also great because they have a strong visual appeal and simple rules.
+Games like Sagrada and Azul are also great because they have strong visual appeal and simple rules.

 4. Can board games improve social connections for seniors?